What Is Qualitative Analysis?

 Estimation of Halogens

 A known mass of the compound is heated with Conc.
-HNO3 in the presence of AgNO3 in a hard glass tube called Carius tube.
+HNO3 in the presence of AgNO3 in a hard glass tube called the Carius tube.
 C and H are oxidised to CO2 and H2O.
 The halogen forms the corresponding AgX.
-It is filtered, dried and weighed.
+Then, it is filtered, dried and weighed.

 Percentage of X =